blab/ncov-19B/narratives/ncov-19B_resurgence.md

 _In vitro_ ([Zhang et al](https://www.nature.com/articles/s41467-020-19808-4), [Yurkovetskiy et al](https://www.sciencedirect.com/science/article/pii/S0092867420312290), [Korber et al](https://pubmed.ncbi.nlm.nih.gov/32697968/)) and _in vivo_ work in mice and hamsters ([Hou et al](https://science.sciencemag.org/content/370/6523/1464), [Plante et al](https://www.nature.com/articles/s41586-020-2895-3)) demonstrate increased infectivity with the 614G substitution.
 To our knowledge, no analysis exploring the biological impact of 614N is currently available.

-These examples of convergent evolution in the 19 clades add further support to a fitness advantage.
+These examples of convergent evolution in the 19A & 19B add further support to a fitness advantage.
 They also suggest that SARS-CoV-2 populations are actively being shaped by natural selection.

 <!-- There is NO right-side text on this slide -->